Jehcky/memorise/README.md

 # memorise
-A simple Python memory game
+A simple Python memory game using Pygame